junxit/us-congress-bills-115/metadata.md

 - 2017-06-29 — Introduced in House
 - 2017-06-29 — Introduced in House
 - 2017-06-29 — Referred to the House Committee on Natural Resources.
+- 2017-07-07 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2017-07-07 — Referred to the Subcommittee on Federal Lands.
+- 2017-07-14 — Subcommittee Hearings Held.
+- 2017-07-26 — Committee Consideration and Mark-up Session Held.
+- 2017-07-26 — Ordered to be Reported (Amended) by the Yeas and Nays: 26 - 10.
+- 2017-09-05 — Placed on the Union Calendar, Calendar No. 206.
+- 2017-09-05 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-287.
+- 2017-09-05 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-287.